danieldekay/wordpress-event-bridge-for-activitypub/readme.txt

 == Description ==

-Make your events more discoverable, expand your reach effortlessly while being independent of other (commercial) platforms, and part of the growing decentralized web.
+Make your events more discoverable, expand your reach effortlessly while being independent of other (commercial) platforms, and be a part of the growing decentralized web (the Fediverse).
-With the ActivityPub Event Extensions Plugin for WordPress, your events can be automatically aggregated and displayed across decentralized platforms like [Mastodon](https://joinmastodon.org) or [Gancio](https://gancio.org), without any extra work.
+With the ActivityPub Event Bridge Plugin for WordPress, your events can be automatically followed, aggregated and displayed across decentralized platforms like [Mastodon](https://joinmastodon.org) or [Gancio](https://gancio.org), without any extra work.
 Forget the hassle of managing multiple social media accounts just to keep your audience informed.

 This plugin is not an event managing plugin but an add-on to popular event plugins.
 It extends their functionality to fully support the [ActivityPub plugin](https://wordpress.org/plugins/activitypub/).
-With the ActivityPub plugin people can follow your website directly and engage with your events just as they would on social media - liking, boosting and even commenting if you enable it.
+With the ActivityPub plugin people can follow your website directly and engage with your events just as they would on social media: liking, boosting and even commenting if you enable it.
 You retain full ownership of your content.
-By integrating into your existing setup, it ensures no extra work is needed while enhancing your events' visibility across the Fediverse.
+By integrating into your existing setup, it ensures no extra work is needed while enhancing your events' visibility across the web.

 = How It Works =

-With the Event Federation Plugin for WordPress, sharing your events is effortless and automatic!
+With the ActivityPub Event Bridge WordPress plugin, sharing your events is effortless and automatic!
 Once you create an event on your WordPress site, it is seamlessly shared across the decentralized web using the ActivityPub protocol.

 ![](./.wordpress-org/event-activitypub-publishing.gif)